simonsavitt/CCNYIntroQC/JupyterLab.md

 You can receive 30 responses from the AI chatbot each day, which uses OpenAI as its backend.
 But you can also install the [JupyterLab AI](https://github.com/jupyterlab/jupyter-ai) extension to use any AI backend you want!

+On the bottom left of the welcome window you'll find your recent sessions.

+Rate limit reached for gpt-3.5-turbo in organization org-

+You can select the text to ask about

+I am ChatGPT v4.
+There is a rate limit of 1000 API calls per month for free users.

 ### JupyterLab Desktop App